axelmierczuk/sportyfin/README.md

 ## Installation

+### Pip

-To install Sportyfin with your running instance of Jellyfin, follow the steps bellow:
+To install Sportyfin with pip, follow the steps bellow:

 ```bash